mmikhasenko/LM-Notes-HadronPhysics/Lectures/2024-Lecture-07.md

 ---

 Unitarity is a statement about the scattering operator.
-We separate the trivial part (identity) from the interaction part \( T \), defining the scattering amplitude.
-The unitary condition for \( T \) is:
+We separate the trivial part (identity) from the interaction part $T$, defining the scattering amplitude.
+The unitary condition for $T$ is:

 $$
 T - T^\dagger = i T^\dagger T.